 Heresi is the solo project of Skamfer that was formed in 2004.
 The man’s biography claims he has spent several years in a mental institution.
 An EP called Psalm I was issued in 2005 and a full-length a year later.
 A live drummer was used in the studio.
-American label Hydra Head licenses the album for North America.
+American label Hydra Head licensed the album for North America.
+An album called Psalm III – Tres Sermones Ad Morts was announced for 2010, but alas…

 HERESI - PSALM II - INFUSCO IGNIS - HYDRA HEAD